IvanSilbern/GlycoBinder/README.md

 To execute *GlycoBinder*, follow the steps:

-1. Prepare a working directory containing *.raw* files to be processed and *.fasta* file containing protein sequences.
+1. Prepare a working directory containing *.raw* files to be processed and *.fasta* file containing amino acid sequences of  proteins.
 1. Open the command line
 2. Specify the path to the *Rscript.exe* (or just "Rscript.exe" if the file path is set in environmental variables)
-3. Specify the path to the *GlycoBinder.R*
+3. Specify the path to the *GlycoBinder.R* file
 4. Specify the path to the working directory using `--wd` flag
 5. Specify peptide labeling reagent after `--reporter_ion` flag (values supported by *RawTools* are allowed: `TMT0`, `TMT2`, `TMT6`, `TMT10`, `TMT11`, `iTRAQ4`, `iTRAQ8`), e.g. `--reporter_ion TMT6`
 6. Specify additional arguments (s. below)